CaoJinyu999/Deicing-system-raspberry-pi/README.md

 ## Target of this project

-  ###  This project is aim to romove the ice or snow by brine.
+  ###  This project aims to remove the ice or snow by brine.
 By using the humidity and temperature sensor to detect the environment.
-The sprikler is used to spread saline water and controlled by raspberry Pi.
-Another sensor is IR sensor that is used to detect walkers and animals, when it detects people, the sprikler will turn off.
+The sprinkler is used to spread saline water and controlled by Raspberry Pi.
+Another sensor is IR sensor that is used to detect walkers and animals.
+When it detects people, the sprinkler will turn off.